tsmith512/tsmithcreative/_posts/2017-03-16-alexa-octoprint-home-assistant.md

 summary: >
   Using Home Assistant's built-in Alexa integration, I can ask Alexa about my 3D printer or for a better weather report.
-tags: [home automation, conversational interfaces, 3d printing]
+tags: [home automation, 3d printing]
 ---

 On a scale of 1 to 10, I currently rate my "Alexa Skill" skills at a whopping